vinuesa/get_phylomarkers/INSTALL.md

 NOTES:

-1. The main script run_get_phylomarkers_pipeline.sh will automatically identify the directory on the local machine where the get_phylomarkers package was downloaded.
-It will also check if the host machine has a
+1. The main script run_get_phylomarkers_pipeline.sh will automatically identify the directory on the local machine where the get_phylomarkers package was downloaded on its second invocation.
-\$HOME/bin dir included in \$PATH.
-If so, the main script will automatically generate symlinks in \$HOME/bin to the package scripts, so that they become visible system-wide.
+It will also check if the host machine has a \$HOME/bin dir included in \$PATH.
+If so, the main script will automatically generate symlinks in \$HOME/bin to the package scripts, so that they become visible system-wide. **We highly encourage users to generate the \$HOME/bin directory, if not available**.
-Otherwise, it will append the distribution directory holding the scripts to the \$PATH variable, which is set from within the script, but not written down to .bash_profile to avoid any interference with user settings.
+Otherwise, it will prepend the distribution directory holding the scripts to the \$PATH variable, which is set from within the script, but not written down to .bash_profile to avoid any interference with user settings.

 2. The auxiliary scripts are called sequentially by the main script run_get_phylomarkers_pipeline.sh according to predefined runmodes and on DNA or protein sequences.
-However, the auxiliary scripts all have their own user interface and may be useful to perform specific computations without having to run the pipeline.
+However, the auxiliary scripts all have their own user interface and may be useful to perform specific computations without having to (re-)run the full pipeline.
 All scripts display usage instructions and describe their aims.

 ### Bash scripts